SpaceAntelope/Template.Extended.SAFE/README.md

 # Template.Extended.SAFE
 The SAFE Template (with Fulma) extended with updated Fable/React references and integrating navigation, responsive navbar, footer with status messages and page loader functionality.

-This is not meant as a replacement for the Template.SAFE, rather to provide a useful point of reference for certain ubiquitous functionality that is not available out of the box and is not otherwise available in the same place.
+This is not meant as a replacement for the Template.SAFE, rather to provide a useful point of reference for certain ubiquitous functionality that is not available out of the box and is seemingly not otherwise available in the same place.
 It might also be useful to some people as a stopgap until the official template is updated to use the new fable compiler.

 ## Updated Fable references
 Updated client references to fable-compiler 2.2 as per https://fable.io/blog/Announcing-2-2.html and fixed breaking changes.